mhogrefe/malachite/PORTING.md

   cloning; use `square()`, `even()`/`odd()`, and `reciprocal()` over their spelled-out equivalents; use `split_in_half()` rather than taking `upper_half()` and `lower_half()` separately; and keep lines within 100 columns.
+- **Conversions that cannot fail**: when the surrounding argument already establishes that a value fits its target type, convert with `wrapping_from` (or `as` in a `const` context, where the trait methods are unavailable), not `exact_from`. `exact_from` is for conversions whose success is a genuine precondition worth asserting; where the fit is already proven — a residue known to be smaller than a single-limb modulus, the limb count of an allocated value into `usize` — the check is dead weight, and the spelling misleads the reader into thinking the bound is in doubt.
+  Record the reason it fits in a comment instead.
+(This is not lint-enforced: whether a bound is known is a fact about the algorithm, not the syntax.)
 - **Visibility macros**: `private_test_fn!`/`crate_test_fn!` make internals `pub` under `test_build` so tests, demos, and tuning code can call them.
 For tuner- or test-only entry points that don't fit the macros, add explicit `#[cfg(feature = "test_build")] pub fn ..._for_tuning` wrappers.